 Wasem Fruit Farm

 Our favorite apple orchard to visit is Wasem Fruit Farm which offers a number of varieties of apples for u-pick.
-Their 2017 U-Pick Apple season will start on Sunday, September 10.
-Cider will be pressed beginning on September 14.
+Their 2018 U-Pick Apple season will start on Saturday, September 8.
+Cider will not be available until September 13 or 14.
 They currently have u-pick raspberries and will have u-pick pumpkins later in the fall.
 They serve donuts and cider (which is also available by the gallon).
 I recommend arriving early and getting your donut and cider first as the lines get long.
 One of our favorite purchases there is also popcorn by the gallon (also available in smaller jugs).
 Last year we bought a gallon when we went apple picking and it was almost half gone by the time we went pumpkin picking.

 Wasem Fruit Farm is on Judd Rd in Milan.
-Check out our 6 Tips for Apple Picking at Wasem based on our end of September visit..
+Check out our 6 Tips for Apple Picking at Wasem based on our end of September visit 2017.

 Spicer Orchards in Fenton is another farm where we have picked both apples and cherries in the past.
 They are the best location for cherries offering both sweet and tart (pie) cherries typically in July.
 We usually visit other apple orchards to pick apples that are closer to our house, but have picked at the Spicer apple orchard sometimes since they offer earlier varieties of apples.
-They started picking for the 2017 season on Labor Day Weekend.
+They started picking for the 2018 season on August 14 with Paula Red Apples.
 They also offer a lot of other activities such as inflatables, playground, animals, hayrides, pony rides, train rides, face painting, sand art, and more.
 Many of the extra activities have an added cost.
 They also offer a winery and a few indoor tables to enjoy your cider and donuts away from the yellow jackets.

 Wiard’s Orchard and Country Fair

 Wiard’s Orchard and Country Fair combines u-pick fruit with the activities of a country fair.
-The Country Fair opens on weekends starting Saturday, September 9.
-Beginning Friday, September 29 they will also be open Wednesday-Fridays.
-They close for the season on October 29.
+The Country Fair opens on weekends starting Saturday, September 8.
+Beginning Friday, September 28 they will also be open Wednesday-Fridays.
+They close for the season on October 28.
 In addition to offering u-pick apples, they also offer family fun with corn maze, playgrounds, slides, inflatables, mini-golf and more.
-The downside is the admission price ($13.75/person Wednesday-Friday and $17.75/person Saturday & Sunday, free for babies under 2).
+The downside is the admission price ($13.99/person Wednesday-Friday and $17.99/person Saturday & Sunday, free for babies under 2).
 Apple and Pumpkin picking are only for Country Fair guests.
 We only visited the market at Wiard’s (once), and never their orchard or Country Fair, largely due to the cost.
 Our visit was around lunchtime on a Sunday and the parking lot was crowded for the Country Fair.

 Cider Mills & Pre-Picked Apple Orchards